LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 zs, back = pullback(m -> m(xs), model)
 {% endhighlight %}

-In the next sections we will write code that can inspect the model function call, recognise that it calls `map`, and calls a `pullback` for map.
+In the next sections we will write code that will inspect the model function call, recognise that it calls `map`, and call a `pullback` for map.

 Note it will not be calling an `rrule` for map.
-This is design choice.
+This is a design choice.
 Both `rrule` and `pullback` have the same outputs.
-However `rrule` is intended for small, stand alone gradients, whereas `pullback` will potentially involve recursive calls to itself.
+However `rrule` is intended for stand alone gradients, whereas `pullback` will potentially involve recursive calls to itself.
-With `map`, the next recursive call will be `pullback(evalpoly, xs)` which will directly pass through the arguments to our existing `rrule`.
-However in cases where an `rrule` is not defined it will have to do further code inspection.
+With `map`, the next recursive call will be `pullback(evalpoly, xs)` which will directly pass through the arguments to the existing `rrule`.

 <h2 id="conclusion">5 Conclusion</h2>